'He will be killed' - Hakeem Al-Araibi's wife makes emotional plea for detained husband | Goal.com

 The wife of Bahraini refugee Hakeem Al-Araibi has made an emotional plea for her husband to be released from detention in Thailand, saying he will be killed should he be extradited back to his homeland.

-Al-Araibi, who has refugee status in Australia, has been held in Thailand for the past two months with Bahrain pushing for his extradition over alleged political crimes.
+Al-Araibi, who has refugee status in Australia, has been held in South-East Asia for the past two months with Bahrain pushing for his extradition over alleged political crimes.

 The former Bahraini international footballer was captured in Thailand while on holiday with his wife, who has now made an emotional plea for help.